Spain aims for all care home residents to get first COVID-19 vaccine dose by weekend

 Health ministry data showed some 406,000 doses of the Pfizer vaccine had been administered by Monday, about 55% of total stocks.

-The inoculation campaign is all the more important after a record surge in coronavirus infections over the weekend that brought the cumulative tally to 2,111,782..
+The inoculation campaign is all the more important given a sharp rise in contagion since the Christmas holidays.

+The northern Castile and Leon region urged citizens to adhere to a voluntary confinement, though it lacks the power to legally enforce a lockdown.

+Measured over the past 14 days the incidence of the virus reached 454 cases per 100,000 people, doubling since Dec.
+21.

-Reporting by Inti Landauro and Emma Pinedo; Writing by Nathan Allen, editing by Andrei Khalip and Ed Osmond
+Reporting by Inti Landauro and Emma Pinedo.
+Writing by Nathan Allen.
+Editing by Ed Osmond and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.